Ground state energy of dilute Bose gases in 1D: Upper bound in Theorem

 \end{proposition}

 As explained in Section \ref{SecProofidea}, the proof relies on a trial state constructed from the free Fermi ground state.
 With Dirichlet boundary conditions, we cannot use $\abs{\Psi^{\text{per}}_F}$ from \eqref{girardeausolution}, and shall instead have to construct its Dirichlet equivalent, denoted by $\abs{\Psi_F}$ in this section.
 This will be done in Section \ref{secfreefermi}.
-Given a suitable scale $ b>R_0 $ to be fixed later on, the trial state will be
+Given a suitable scale $ b>0$ to be fixed later on, the (unnormalized) trial state is

-where $ \omega(x)=f_0(x)b$ is constructed from the scattering solution $f_0$ from Lemma \ref{lemscatlength} ($R=b$), and $\rr(x):=\min_{i<j}(\abs{x_i-x_j}) $ is the distance between the closest pair of particles (uniquely defined almost everywhere).
+where $ \omega(x)=f_0(x)b$ is constructed from the scattering solution $f_0$ from Lemma \ref{lemscatlength} with potential $\mathbbm{1}_{[-b,b]}v$ and $R=b$, and $\rr(x):=\min_{i<j}(\abs{x_i-x_j}) $ is the distance between the closest pair of particles (note this is uniquely defined almost everywhere).
 In other words, we only modify $|\Psi_F|$ with the scattering solution for the closest pair.
-This is convenient for technical reasons, and will turn out to suffice if the number of particles $N$ is not too big.
+This is convenient for technical reasons, and it will turn out to suffice if the number of particles $N$ is not too big.

-For this and other reasons, we will need another technical step: an argument that produces a trial state for arbitrary $N$ (and $L$) using the $\Psi_\omega$ defined in \eqref{psiomega}.
+We will need another technical step: an argument that produces a trial state for arbitrary $N$ (and $L$) using the $\Psi_\omega$ defined in \eqref{psiomega}.
 This is done in Section \ref{secarbN} by dividing $[0,L]$ into small intervals, and patching copies of $\Psi_\omega$.